-Hospitals are required to notify UCare if you are admitted to a hospital, long term care facility (LTAC), or skilled nursing facility (SNF).
-UCare's clinical team then coordinates with your doctors to make sure you are getting the care you need.
-UCare may also set up post-hospital care if needed.
+Providers are required to notify UCare if you are admitted to a hospital, long term care facility (LTAC), Acute Inpatient Rehabilitation(AIR), Skilled Nursing Facility (SNF) or Swing Bed.
+UCare's clinical team works closely with your healthcare professionals to make sure that you receive the necessary care you need.
+In addition, the UCare clinical team can also help in coordinating post-hospitalization care if it is necessary or required.